feldera/feldera/docs/tutorials/basics/part3.md

 In this part of the tutorial where we will

-- Learn to connect Feldera pipelines to external data sources and sinks using connectors.
+- Learn to connect Feldera pipelines to external data sources and sinks.

 - Introduce the third key concept behind Feldera: *computation over data in motion*.

 ## Computing on data in motion

-Feldera is not a traditional database.
-In fact, it is not a database at all.
-Databases follow the store-and-process model, where data must be written to the database before it can be queried, and queries run on the complete snapshot of all the data in the database.

-In contrast, a Feldera pipeline starts evaluating queries as soon as it receives the first input record and continues updating the results incrementally as more inputs arrive.
+A Feldera pipeline starts evaluating queries as soon as it receives the first input record and continues updating the results incrementally as more inputs arrive.
 This enables Feldera to operate over data en-route from a source to a destination.
 The destination, be it a database, a data lake, an ML model,